 Real Estate Marketing Campaigns and What we can Learn from them

-This guest blog post by Tom Jager reviews what we can learn from Real Estate Marketing.
-Take a look at these great examples of social media ads, digital advertising and Real Estate websites.
+This guest blog post by Tom Jager takes an in-depth look at Real Estate Marketing Campaigns with examples from social media and Real Estate websites.

 The real estate agency today looks much more difficult than in the 90’s.
 Two decades ago, people used mostly printed advertising and word-of-mouth to get information about available properties.
 Many people also called real estate agents to get some help with finding the right home.

 These days, technology has changed the way the real estate industry works including the marketing.
 Earlier, customers had to look for information using agents and not so many marketing campaigns were conducted.
 Then, the Internet threw everything for a loop.

 Social media ads, digital advertising, websites – customers now enjoy a range of options for finding properties even without leaving their homes.